eamonnbell/teaching/fundamentals_syllabus.md

 ## Schedule

+A full schedule, including reading assignments will be available online - usually you will see about 5–6 class meetings ahead.Please check the course website linked from Courseworks or my personal website (http://www.columbia.edu/~epb2125) for more details and a link to the latest version of the schedule.

+### Sketch of the semester

+Reading (usually from Snodgrass, though supplemented with handouts) is assigned for every class, and is to be completed in advance of the class for which it is assigned.
+Assignments are issued weekly (unless a quiz or exam is on the horizon), usually on a Thursday and are due the following Tuesday.
+Assignments, quizzes, and exams will be returned with a score ex 100 and a letter grade.

+### Important dates

+- Tuesday, 10/4 - Quiz 1 (45 minutes, in-class)
+- Tuesday, 10/10 - Last day to drop
+- Thursday, 10/20 - Midterm exam (cumulative, in-class)
+- Tuesday, 11/8 - No class meeting (Election Day)
+- Tuesday, 11/15 - Quiz 2 (45 minutes, in-class)
+- Thursday, 11/24 - No class meeting (Thanksgiving Day)
+- Tuesday, 12/20 - Projected final exam date

 ## Attendance

 Attendance at scheduled class meetings, quizzes and examinations is a requirement of this course, and will be recorded regularly.